As a teacher of mine says: I am not here to help you, I am here to know you.

 Thank you for your interest.
 I am currently not taking any new clients.

-Fee by donation: Suggested starting donation is $15 but whatever you offer is greatly appreciated and no one is ever turned away for lack of funds.
-For this event all donations are split evenly between the teacher(s) and NYI.
+Fee by donation: Suggested starting donation is $10 but whatever you offer is greatly appreciated and no one is ever turned away for lack of funds.

 What Gets Left Out?: Issues of Cultural Spiritual BypassingDate: March 6, 2019—March 10, 2019Time: 12:00 am—11:59 pm

 Location: Barre Center For Buddhist Studies, 149 Lockwood Rd, Barre, MA 01005, USADescription:

 What gets left out of our spiritual practice?
 And why?
 “Premature transcendence” or spiritual bypassing has been described by John Welwood as unskillfully using a spiritual practice to avoid addressing psychological wounds and unresolved personal issues.
 This is usually discussed only on the personal/psychological level, yet a spiritual practice can be used to avoid or “bypass” unresolved collective/cultural issues as well —

 this is what we are calling cultural spiritual bypassing.
 We will look at how cultural spiritual bypassing manifests both collectively and individually, especially within some contemporary convert Buddhist traditions .
 We will use practice, study and discussion to investigate often bypassed explorations including nature, culture, creativity, ritual/devotion, the body and the feminine.
 We will come together in a multicultural community to explore how to expand our understanding of practice,community, and freedom.
 There will also be time for affinity groups where people of color and white people can explore and investigate their experiences of these issues in safety.